MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/3-content.md

 ### Configuration Files

+Configuration files describe the components needed to run applications.

-- main.tf (Required): Main structure in order to deploy the complete infrastructure directly or through calls to modules
+- main.tf (Required): Main structure to deploy the complete infrastructure directly or through calls to modules

 - output.tf: Identify each return value of a Terraform module